d-stephenson/d-stephenson.github.io/_posts/2021-04-02-journal-six-dat602.md

 Working with data requires queries to be called against the database, these can take the form of:

-Select queries: The retrieval of information from the database that is displayed in a 'virtual' table<br>
+<b>Select queries:</b> The retrieval of information from the database that is displayed in a 'virtual' table<br>
-Action queries: Requests activities on the database such as the creation of new tables<br>
+<b>Action queries:</b> Requests activities on the database such as the creation of new tables<br>
-Aggregate queries: Perform calculations against a determined set of values<br>
+<b>Aggregate queries:</b> Perform calculations against a determined set of values<br>

 <h4>Select Queries</h4>

 Select queries retrieve rows or columns from tables within a database, the select statement can include the following clauses:

-<b>INTO</b> - Creates a new table and inserts the results of the query
+<code>INTO</code> - Creates a new table and inserts the results of the query

-<b>FROM</b> - Can be used in SELECT, UPDATE and DELETE statements and specifies the table source
+<code>FROM</code> - Can be used in <code>SELECT</code>, <code>UPDATE</code> and <code>DELETE</code> statements and specifies the table source

-<b>JOIN</b> - A join is used where a result is produced from two or more tables in the database, join types are:
+<code>JOIN</code> - A join is used where a result is produced from two or more tables in the database, join types are:

-- <b>INNER</b>: Returns all matching rows, discarding unmatched rows
+<code>INNER</code> - Returns all matching rows, discarding unmatched rows
-- <b>FULL [OUTER}</b>: A row from either the right or left table not meeting the join condition is included in the result set
+<code>FULL [OUTER}</code> - A row from either the right or left table not meeting the join condition is included in the result set
-- <b>LEFT [OUTER]</b>: All rows from the left table not meeting the join condition is included in the result set
+<code>LEFT [OUTER]</code> - All rows from the left table not meeting the join condition is included in the result set
-- <b>RIGHT [OUTER]</b>: All rows from the right table not meeting the join condition is included in the result set
+<code>RIGHT [OUTER]</code> - All rows from the right table not meeting the join condition is included in the result set

-<b>WHERE</b> - Used to define the search condition for the returned rows
+<code>WHERE</code> - Used to define the search condition for the returned rows

-<b>GROUP BY</b> - Groups rows with the same values into summary rows, can be used with aggregate functions such as COUNT, SUM, AVG
+<code>GROUP BY</code> - Groups rows with the same values into summary rows, can be used with aggregate functions such as COUNT, SUM, AVG

-<b>HAVING</b> - Exclusive use in SELECT statements and specifies a search condition for a GROUP BY or aggregate
+<code>HAVING</code> - Exclusive use in SELECT statements and specifies a search condition for a GROUP BY or aggregate

-<b>DISTINCT</b> - Used to return only those values that are different, those that are not duplicated in a table
+<code>DISTINCT</code> - Used to return only those values that are different, those that are not duplicated in a table

-<b>OVER</b> - Defines a set of rows within a query result as specified by the user
+<code>OVER</code> - Defines a set of rows within a query result as specified by the user

 <h4>Action Queries</h4>

 Action queries are used to make changes in a database, an action query can take the form of one of the following statements:

-<b>CREATE</b> - Used to make tables in the database
+<code>CREATE</code> - Used to make tables in the database

-<b>ALTER</b> - Modifies columns or constraints in a table
+<code>ALTER</code> - Modifies columns or constraints in a table

-<b>INSERT</b> - Adds data into current table rows
+<code>INSERT</code> - Adds data into current table rows

-<b>UPDATE</b> - Takes existing data in a table and changes it
+<code>UPDATE</code> - Takes existing data in a table and changes it

-<b>DELETE</b> - Deletes data contained in rows of a database
+<code>DELETE</code> - Deletes data contained in rows of a database

-<b>DROP</b> - Deletes tables from a database
+<code>DROP</code> - Deletes tables from a database

 <h4>Aggregated Queries</h4>